-The accompanying financial statements have been prepared in conformity with generally accepted accounting principles of state and local governments, except the Management's Discussion and Analysis has not been presented.
-Statement No. 34 of the Governmental Accounting Standards Board calls for the inclusion of this information as required supplementary information.
+The accompanying financial statements have been prepared in conformity with generally accepted accounting principles of state and local governments, except for the omission of the component units of the town as disclosed in Note 1.A; and the Management's Discussion and Analysis that Statement No. 34 of the Governmental Accounting Standards Board calls for the inclusion of this information as required supplementary information.